-Bird species may respond to new thermoregulatory challenges that follow climate change by three mechanisms: 1) populations may shift distributions to track their original environment (range shifts, reviewed e.g in Devictor et al., 2008; La Sorte and Jetz, 2012); 2) individuals within a population may show phenotypic plasticity of thermal and metabolic responses to temperature, either within or across generations; 3) selection may lead to microevolutionary changes (i.e., adaptation) in temperature tolerance or plasticity and its underlying endocrinological and molecular mechanisms.
+Bird species may respond to new thermoregulatory challenges that follow climate change by three mechanisms: 1) populations may shift distributions to track their original environment

+(range shifts, reviewed e.g in Devictor et al., 2008; La Sorte and Jetz, 2012); 2) individuals within a population may show phenotypic plasticity of thermal and metabolic responses to temperature, either within or across generations; 3) selection may lead to microevolutionary changes (i.e., adaptation) in temperature tolerance or plasticity and its underlying endocrinological and molecular mechanisms.
 Endocrine mechanisms could play a role in 2 and 3, and are thus discussed here.

 6.1.
 Climate change and plasticity in thermoregulation: scope and speed, costs and constraints Within-species plasticity of thermoregulation and associated endocrine traits were reviewed in section §4.
 The potential role of transgenerational plasticity in adapting to climate change has been recently addressed across taxa (Bonduriansky et al., 2012; Cavieres et al., 2019; Donelson et al., 2018; Meylan et al., 2012; Ruuskanen et al., 2016c; Shama et al., 2014; Stillman, 2019).
 We argue that plasticity via transgenerational/epigenetic adaptation may allow birds to cope better with climate-change related higher/lower mean temperature.
-However, we also speculate that transgenerational effects may cause maladaptation.
-For example, if developmental temperature is predisposing for the thermoregulatory phenotype, this could occur if temperatures during parental/pre-natal/early postnatal stages differ from those that the individual will experience in its future environment, e.g. for birds that develop under the influence of a heat wave (cf. Burness et al., 2013).
-Alternatively, birds that develop during spells of extreme weather may suffer costs to normal growth and maturation, with potentially lasting negative effects on their metabolic phenotype.
+However, we also speculate that transgenerational or epigenetic 'adaptation' may cause maladaptation and, hence, potentially fitness costs, when increased unpredictability leads to a mismatch.
+This could occur if temperatures during parental/pre-natal/early postnatal development differ from those that the individual will experience in its future environment, e.g. for birds that develop under the influence of a heat wave.
+If such changes are not - or only partially - reversible, individuals may be permanently better equipped to deal with thermal conditions they may not again encounter.
+We argue that for wild birds, this might mostly act on transgenerational effects and post-hatching epigenetic (mal)adaptation, at least in species where parental incubation behaviour is sufficient to buffer pre-natal temperature from dramatic fluctuations (section §4.4).
 However, it has been recently suggested that embryos may also express considerable physiological and even behavioural plasticity in reptiles and birds (reviewed in Du and Shine, 2015).
 The capacity for early-life plasticity can be crucial for survival: if extreme events would kill off young before they reach maturity, plasticity in adult individuals will be irrelevant (cf. Burggren, 2018).